 FlutterFlow Pricing Plans Overview

 All paid plans include unlimited projects, so the per-project cost decreases significantly as you build more.
 If you're an agency using FlutterFlow for client work, the economics improve substantially with volume.
-The key gating factors between plans are code export, custom domains, API connections, and team collaboration features — each of which we break down below.
+The key gating factors between plans are code download, one-click store deployment, watermark removal, and team collaboration features, each of which we break down below.
 See the FlutterFlow tool page for a broader overview of the platform's capabilities.

 What the Free Plan Actually Lets You Do

 The FlutterFlow free plan is genuinely useful for learning the platform and building prototypes.
 You can create up to two projects, design full UI screens, configure navigation, add components and widgets, and preview your app in the FlutterFlow browser simulator.
-You can connect to Firebase on the free tier.
+You also get 10 of FlutterFlow's AI "Lite" credits to try the AI-assisted building features.
 The in-browser preview gives a real-time rendering of your app as you build.

-What the free plan cannot do: publish to the App Store or Google Play, download the source code, use custom domains for web deployment, connect to Supabase or REST APIs (these require a paid plan), or remove the FlutterFlow watermark from web builds.
+What the free plan cannot do: publish to the App Store or Google Play, download the source code, use custom domains for web deployment, or remove the FlutterFlow watermark from web builds.
+API connections are capped at two endpoints, which rules out most real Supabase or REST backends.
 You also cannot add custom code, which limits the ability to extend beyond built-in widgets.

-The Standard plan at $30/month (or $24 annually) is designed for individual developers and freelancers building their first production apps.
-It unlocks the features that matter most for shipping: you can publish directly to App Store and Google Play, connect to Supabase and any REST or GraphQL API, download your project's source code, and deploy to the web without a watermark.
+The Basic plan at $39/month (about $29/month billed annually) is designed for individual developers and freelancers building their first production apps.
+It unlocks the features that matter most for shipping: unlimited projects, unlimited API endpoints so you can connect Supabase and any REST or GraphQL API, full source code download (including APK builds), code extensibility for custom Dart functions, and one free custom domain.

-The Standard plan is the correct starting point for most solo builders and freelancers.
+The Basic plan is the correct starting point for most solo builders and freelancers.
 A single FlutterFlow app that generates €500+/month in revenue more than justifies the platform cost.
-The annual plan at $288/year ($24/month) is the better economic choice for anyone who commits to the platform beyond a single project.
+Annual billing (roughly 25% off) is the better economic choice for anyone who commits to the platform beyond a single project.

-Limitations at the Standard tier: no custom code support (you cannot write Dart functions from scratch), no white-labelling for client delivery, and no team collaboration features that allow multiple developers to work simultaneously on the same project.
-For client projects where you need to hand off a project or work alongside a client's developer, the Standard plan can become limiting.
+Limitations at the Basic tier: no one-click App Store or Google Play deployment (you can still download the code and submit manually through Xcode and the Play Console), the FlutterFlow watermark stays on web builds, a single editor per project, and one branch (main only).
+For client projects where you need to hand off a project or work alongside a client's developer, the Basic plan can become limiting.
 Our hire a FlutterFlow developer page has more on how professional engagements are typically structured.

-If you're building for clients, the Pro plan also enables you to deliver cleaner projects — custom code for edge cases means you're not working around the tool's limitations in hacky ways.
-For any app going to paying customers or requiring non-standard functionality, the Pro plan is the appropriate baseline.
-The $40/month premium over Standard is recoverable from a single client project in hours saved.
+If you're building for clients, the Growth plan also enables you to deliver cleaner projects: no watermark, a GitHub repository the client can own, and a deployment pipeline that doesn't depend on one person's laptop.
+For any app going to paying customers, the Growth plan is the appropriate baseline.
+The $41/month premium over Basic is recoverable from a single client project in hours saved.

-The Teams plan is FlutterFlow's offering for agencies and companies with multiple developers working on multiple projects.
-Pricing is custom and negotiated based on seat count and requirements — expect the conversation to start at $100–$150/seat/month, with volume discounts for larger teams.
+The Business plan is FlutterFlow's offering for agencies and companies with multiple developers working on multiple projects.
+Pricing is $150/month for the first seat and $85/month for seats 2 through 5, with annual billing taking roughly 25% off.

-For agencies building 5+ apps per year on FlutterFlow, the Teams plan often makes economic sense — the white-label capability alone simplifies client handoffs significantly.
-For companies with internal dev teams building multiple products in parallel, the simultaneous editing feature prevents the versioning conflicts that can occur when multiple developers work on a Standard plan project (which is single-user by design).
+For agencies building 5+ apps per year on FlutterFlow, the Business plan often makes economic sense, five-way editing and real branching simplify client work significantly.
+For companies with internal dev teams building multiple products in parallel, the collaboration features prevent the versioning conflicts that occur when multiple developers share a Basic plan project (which is single-editor by design).

-If you're evaluating the Teams plan for your agency, factor in the productivity gain from simultaneous editing and reduced back-and-forth on project handoffs.
-For most agencies doing 10+ projects per year, the overhead savings justify the cost difference over individual Pro seats.
+If you're evaluating the Business plan for your agency, factor in the productivity gain from simultaneous editing and reduced back-and-forth on project handoffs.
+For most agencies doing 10+ projects per year, the overhead savings justify the cost difference over individual Growth seats.

 Total Cost of a FlutterFlow Project